Antraless/tabbed-out-fishing/README.md

 The script should then begin fishing!
 # Important Notes
 - The weapon switching is to ensure that the game is in controller mode rather than keyboard and mouse
+- If you have a real controller plugged in, you may have to unplug it
 - The jiggle up and down is to prevent AFK orbiting
 - The "x" that appears on screen must still be visible
 - Moving the Destiny 2 window may require you to restart (F3) the script